Can Blockchain Technology Revolutionise Home Automation?

 It Can Make Home Life More Convenient

-I think we can all agree that spending a couple of hours on your grocery shopping on a weekly basis can become tedious and seem very time consuming.
+I think we can all agree that spending a couple of hours on your grocery shopping on a weekly basis can become tedious and seem very time-consuming.
 But remember when I told you that your very own appliances can actually order products for you?
 Since blockchain allows your appliances to interact with each other, it could be possible in the future for your appliances to order groceries for you.

 But It Can’t Overcome Major Security Issues…

-Having a huge diversity of nodes within blockchain around the world fends off 51 per cent attacks on bitcoin.
-When it comes to a small, private IoT network within a home, however, a hacker could carry out a 51 per cent attack far more easily.
+Having a huge diversity of nodes within blockchain around the world fends off 51 percent attacks on bitcoin.
+When it comes to a small, private IoT network within a home, however, a hacker could carry out a 51 percent attack far more easily.
 IoT devices are certainly impressive and innovative, but compared to the hardware powering successful blockchains, they’re definitely inferior.
 Many devices used within home automation lack the power to run effective blockchain technology due to the heavy load they need just to protect home integrity.

 But don’t despair.
 This doesn’t mean that using blockchain within home automation won’t be safe and secure in the future.
 Home appliances are becoming more technologically advance annually, and as soon as they become compatible with the complex blockchain software, the more secure it will be to use.

-To summarise, there are huge opportunities for blockchain technology to completely revolutionise the way we use home automation, but we shouldn’t get caught up in the advantages.
+To summarise, there are huge opportunities for blockchain technology to completely revolutionize the way we use home automation, but we shouldn’t get caught up in the advantages.
 Simply automating your home with your iPhone isn’t enough.
-Safety and security within your home is paramount, and with so many Wi-Fi hacking tools available to make hacking and corrupting your blockchain technology even easier, safety is impossible to guarantee.
+Safety and security within your home are paramount, and with so many Wi-Fi hacking tools available to make hacking and corrupting your blockchain technology even easier, safety is impossible to guarantee.
 In order to run a blockchain database, a large amount of processing power is needed.
 Therefore, an appropriate network must be found to allow home automation to cope with the huge data demand.